HOMEOPATHY FOR INSOMNIA

 I asked her about her life in general, when the issue started.
 She claimed there was no reason for her insomnia.
 She described herself as a “type A personality”, she liked to be in control and felt that she could not control her sleep, which troubled her.

 When I asked her a bit more about her life, it turned out that she had had quite a few traumatic experiences in the past: miscarriages, loss of friends and a troubled relationship with her father.
 She had always dealt with all those issues by herself, she didn’t like to ask for help.

 By the time we had lined up all the issues she had had in her life during the consultation, I was amazed she had ever been able to sleep at all!

 The remedy I prescribed was Natrum Muriaticum, because it fitted the whole case picture, not just her sleeplessness.

 All it took was one dose.
 The remedy released all the trapped emotions that she had always pushed aside, trying to be move on and be strong (“type A personality”).
 The next time I saw her for a follow up, she looked so relaxed that even her facial features look different: softer and happier!

-Other remedies that might help (if the symptoms fit)
+Other remedies that might help (extract from The School of Homeoapthy)